top of page

 • Inspector qualifications (e.g., AWS Q.C.-1, Deputy Inspector)

-The final step came with the SEOR's (Structural Engineer of Record) structural observation, the last checkpoint before sign-off.
-Because the process had caught and addressed issues early — misaligned plates, insufficient weld continuity, incomplete nailing — the structural observation was more confirmation than correction.
+The final step was the Structural Engineer of Record (SEOR) structural observation, the last checkpoint before sign-off.
+The early identification and resolution of issues—like misaligned plates, insufficient weld continuity, and incomplete nailing—meant that the structural observation served more as confirmation than as correction.
 The structure was ready, the documentation was clean, and the sign-off was swift.

-This approach wasn't just about following the rules.
-It was about building a process that makes compliance easy, repeatable, and built into the fabric of the project.
-When you're enhancing shear wall capacity to withstand seismic events, the margin for error is zero.
+This method was not merely about following rules; it was about building a workflow that integrates compliance seamlessly.
+When enhancing shear wall capacity to withstand seismic events, the margin for error is zero.
 By combining code alignment, qualified inspection, and seamless communication, we delivered a solution that not only met expectations but set a new internal benchmark for execution.

 Detailed shear wall plan showing epoxy anchors, steel embeds, and wood diaphragm layout for seismic reinforcement.